sleipnir029/Rahat_Rakibuzzaman_WerkStudent_Python/README.md

 |`2`        |	Extracts data only from Page 2.|

 🛠 **Modifying `pdf_config.json` for New Data Extraction** If a user wants to extract new fields, they only need to update `pdf_config.json` and do not need to modify the script.
-For this, they can check the `annotated_documents` folder for the desired annotated PDF file running the `pdf_annotation.py` script and check both `text region` and `index value` along with the `index table` at the beginning of the annotated PDF.
+For this, they can check the `annotated_documents` folder for the desired annotated PDF file running the `pdf_annotation.py` script and check both `text region` and `index value` along with the `Text Index Table` at the beginning of the annotated PDF.

 ✅ **Example: Adding a New Field**
 If a PDF contains `"Tax Amount"`, and the value appears two lines below, modify `pdf_config.json`: